bungle/lua-resty-session/README.md

 `session.cookie.lifetime` holds the cookie lifetime in seconds in the future.
 By default this is set to 3,600 seconds.
 This can be configured with Nginx `set $session_cookie_lifetime 3600;`.
 This does not set cookie's expiration time as this library will only use session only (and `HttpOnly` cookies).
-That means that cookies are not persisten and they are deleted when the client browser is closed.
+That means that cookies are not persistent and they are deleted when the client browser is closed.

 #### string session.cookie.path